 - Represented a fabricator of rig components against a major international drilling rig manufacturer.

 - Represent multiple community banks in handling collection matters, complex foreclosures and bankruptcy matters.
 Also consult and advise the community banks on various legal matters in connection with their interaction with the public.

-- Represented builder of luxury condominiums in asserting priority constitutional lien after developer filed bankruptcy and lender foreclosed.
+- Represented builder of luxury condominiums in successfully asserting priority constitutional lien of more than $2 million after developer filed bankruptcy and lender foreclosed.

 - Represented fabricator/installer of process pipe in asserting constitutional lien against debtor in bankruptcy to establish lien priority.

 - After being brought in as appellate counsel for contractor following unfavorable jury verdict, obtained reversal of judgement foreclosing supplier’s mechanics lien.